peermusic/music-player/README.md

 // Toggles the state of the player to playing/pause corresponding to the current state engine.toggle()

-// Sets volume to the given value, if no value is given give back the current volumne engine.volume(volume)
+// Sets volume to the given value (0-1)
+// If no value is given gives back the current volume engine.volume(volume)

 // Sets the playback position